6 Best Dumble Style Pedals For 2026 (Includes Budget Options)

 The Rowin Dumbler is ideal for those who prefer mini pedals or just want to save pedalboard space.

-It also happens to be the most affordable dumble pedal on this list.
-For the money, it’s difficult to beat.
+This one also happens to be the most affordable Dumble style pedal on the list.
+For the price, it’s hard to beat.

-My version has a regular rotary knob for the voice control but I’ve seen other versions with toggle switches instead.
+My unit uses a standard rotary knob for the voice control, though some versions use a toggle instead.

 What is a Dumble?
 And why are they so expensive?